 In this challenging and unprecedented time, the Kaufman, Dolowich & Voluck attorneys look forward to assisting employers who are grappling with complex issues in an effort to mitigate the impact of the COVID-19 pandemic on their employees and businesses.
-KDV's Labor and Employment Law Group is continuing to monitor all governmental directives and will provide updates accordingly.
-For guidance and/or more information, please contact an experienced member of KDV's Labor & Employment Law Practice Group at (954) 302-2360.
+KDV's Labor and

+Employment Law Group is continuing to monitor all governmental directives and will provide updates accordingly.
+For guidance and/or more information, please contact an experienced member of KDV's Labor & Employment Law Practice Group at either our Fort Lauderdale office at (954) 302-2360 or our Orlando office at (407) 789-0230.